 In accordance with the ZSDH-1 and the Company's Articles of Association, the Management Board has a minimum of two and a maximum of three members.
 The members of the Management Board are appointed to a four-year term of office by the Supervisory Board based on a public tender procedure.
-Kapitalska družba, d. d. was run by its Management Board in 2016 in the following composition:
+Kapitalska družba, d. d. was run by its Management Board in 2017 in the following composition:

-- Bachtiar Djalil, President, - Dr Boris Žnidarič, member (until 23 November 2016, inclusive), and - Goranka Volf, member (since 24 November 2016).
+- · Bachtiar Djalil, President,

+- Goranka Volf, member, and

+- · Gregor Bajraktarević, member (since 6 February 2017).

 The President and member of Kapitalska družba's Management Board were appointed by the Supervisory Board in accordance with the Company's Articles of Association and the provisions of the ZSDH-1, on the basis of a public tender procedure.
 The President of the Management Board Bachtiar Djalil began his four-year term of office on 2 January 2015, while member of the Management Board Goranka Volf began her four-year term of office on 24 November 2016.
-The temporary member of the Management Board, Dr Boris Žnidarič, was appointed to a term of office of one year pursuant to the second paragraph of Article 273 of the ZGD-1.
-Dr Žnidarič's term of office began on 23 November 2015 and ended on 23 November 2016.
+Gregor Bajraktarević began his term of office was for a period of one year from the day he assumed his function or until the transformation of Kapitalska družba into a demographic reserve fund, whichever occurs first.
+Based on a public call for candidates, Gregor Bajraktarević began his four-year term of office as member of the Management Board on 7 February 2018.